Patient Condition Guide: Cannabis and Coronavirus (COVID-19)

 COVID and cannabis

-The CDC states that it is also possible for viral droplets to contaminate surfaces, spreading to people's hands.
+The CDC states that it is also possible for viral droplets to contaminate surfaces and high-touch areas, spreading to people's hands.
 From there, they may touch their nose or mouth, exposing themselves to the virus.

 Signs You May Have COVID

-If you start to exhibit some of the characteristic signs of COVID-19, it is recommended you seek out a COVID test as soon as possible.
+If you start to exhibit some of the characteristic signs of COVID-19, you should seek a COVID test as soon as possible.
 The most common symptoms include the following:

 • Fever